j-faria/kima/examples/BL2009/README.md

 which were used to test the [ExoFit package](http://zuserver2.star.ucl.ac.uk/~lahav/exofit.html).

-The `kima_setup.cpp` file sets the main options for the model: we use a standard sum-of-Keplerians model (no GP) without an offset due to the HARPS change of optical fibers, and no linear trend.
+The `kima_setup.cpp` file sets the main options for the model: we use a standard sum-of-Keplerians model (no GP) and no linear trend.
 The number of planets in the model is fixed to 1 and, by default, we read the dataset contaning only one planet.

 Inside the `RVmodel()` constructor, we define the priors for the model parameters